nosme file workflow

 Batch-aware plans

-Plans expose file limits and retention windows so creators know when one-off bursts should use a pack instead of a monthly plan.
+Plans expose file limits, pack validity, and monthly quota windows so creators know when a one-off burst should use a pack instead of a subscription.

 Format identity stays visible